jbaron/qx-generator/readme.md

 ## Compression
-These generated JavaScript files compress very well.
-So if you put them behind a webserver make sure that the webserver compresses them if possible.
+These generated JavaScript files compress well due to the fact there are many occurences of repeated strings in the minified source code.
+So if you put the files behind a webserver, make sure that the webserver compresses them (if possible).
 The compressed files are smaller than 1MB.

 Apache webserver example:
 ```